-SYND/CSR Group Leaders are required to document contribution made by each member of their groups.
-Participants of each CSR Group will present the findings of their part of the assignment, in the Class Room (CR), and will suggest workable strategies with relevant Key Performance Indicators (KPIs).
-KPIs will cover what action to take, who will take, when will it be taken, how much will it cost (resources), what will be its intended impact, and how it will be monitored.
-Participants are expected to deliver quality work as a coherent, effective, hybrid teams.
+SYND/CSR Group Leaders are required to document the contribution made by each member of their groups.
+Participants of each CSR Group will present the findings of their part of the assignment in the Classroom (CR), and will suggest workable strategies with relevant Key Performance Indicators (KPIs).
+KPIs will cover what action to take, who will take it, when it will be taken, how much it will cost (resources), what will be its intended impact, and how it will be monitored.
+Participants are expected to deliver quality work as a coherent, effective, hybrid team.